sidewayss/html-elements/README.md

 - Any other keyboard keys you want to use

 ### Additional Attributes / Properties (and a method)
-- `data-states` / `states` is a two-dimensional array, where each outer element is `[state, href, title]`.
+- `data-states` / `states` is a two-dimensional array.
+As an attribute the array is in JSON format.
+Each outer element is `[state, href, title]`:
     - `state` is the `value` attribute/property.
 It can be any string.
 I use enumerated numbers.
-    - `href` is the `id` attribute of the SVG image, but without the `btn-` prefix.
+    - `href` is the root `id` attribute of the SVG image, without the `btn-` prefix.
     - `title` is the `title` attribute for this state.
 It defaults to `Href`.
 - `data-auto-increment` / `auto` is a boolean (the attribute does not take a value) that turns the auto-increment feature on/off.
 Auto-increment uses the declared order of `data-states` to cycle through all the states upon every `change` event.
 - `data-key-codes` defaults to `["Enter"]`.
-- The `index` property gets/sets the index of the current state.
-Setting it changes `value` and thus the image and title too.
+- The `index` property gets/sets the `value`attribute by states array index.
 - The `reset()` method is equivalent to: `element.index = 0;`

 NOTE: The default value on initial page load is the first state defined.
 I see no need to set the `value` attribute in HTML.
 The toggle order is completely user-controlled, so just make your default state the first one.
 If you *really need* to declare the value in HTML, you must do it after `data-states` or the value won't validate.
 I did not see the value in adding code to make it order-independent.